YangxGithub/helix-cardano-lsd/README.md

 npm run dev
 ```

+Use your browser to access http://localhost:3000, you need to switch to the *preprod* test network in the settings of nami wallet first.

-Use your browser to access http://localhost:3000, and then you can test the demo (connect wallet, send ADA, redeem ADA)
+And then you can test the demo (connect wallet, send tADA, redeem tADA)

 ## Build Project